public-apis/public-apis/README.md

-# APILayer Unified Suite in now Live! 🎉 🥳
+F# APILayer Unified Suite in now Live! 🎉 🥳

 [APILayer unified suite](https://apilayer.com/?utm_source=Github&utm_medium=Referral&utm_campaign=Public-apis-repo) allows you to integrate production-grade REST APIs using **One Account, One Dashboard, and One API key.** Whether you need to geocode an address, validate an email, fetch a flight, pull stock market data, or scrape a search result.